 Apply for an Erasmus+ internship grant

 The application for the Erasmus+ internship grant should be submitted no later than two months before the internship begins.
 The application is open from 15 January to 31 May and from 15 August to 1 December.
-You can submit your application through the MoveON database.
-In the application portal, you will find all the necessary information about the application process, as well as all the important documents required for your internship application.
+You can submit your application through the Moveon portal.
+In this portal, you will find all the necessary information about the application process and the documents you must submit with your application.

-Once you have received an Erasmus+ internship grant
+have not previously received an Erasmus+ grant from SLU;

-When your internship begins, you must ask your host to fill in the form “Confirmation of start of internship” and upload it in the MoveON portal for Erasmus Internship.
+When your internship begins, you must ask your host to fill in the form “Confirmation of start of internship” and upload it in the Moveon portal.

-During the last week of your internship, a similar form must also be completed entitled “Confirmation of end of internship,” which should also be uploaded in the MoveON portal for Erasmus Internship.
+During the last week of your internship, a similar form must also be completed called “Confirmation of end of internship,” which should also be uploaded in the Moveon portal.

 International Association of Agriculture Student (IAAS) is a worldwide organisation run by students.
 The organisation connects students with internships that often provide room and board in exchange for your work.